iggy14750/sensordata/README.md

 I can think of a few methods.

 1. Construct it entirely in processing.
-    The general rule is O(n log n) to sort lists like.
+    The general rule is O(n log n) to sort lists.
 Constructing this seems no different.
 2. Construct sorted list during capture.
     Then we're looking at O(n) capture to insert each element into the sorted array.
 No good.
 3. Use a binary search tree.
     Insert (during capture) is O(log n), and finding an arbitrary element (during processing) is as well.
-    Then the processing shown above if O(n log n).
+    Then the processing shown above is O(n log n).
 4. Use a max heap.
     Basically the same as a binary search tree.